-ING's function in society and interests of all stakeholders are taken into account by the Supervisory Board when performing their duties.
-Each Supervisory Board member follows a tailor-made introduction programme after his/her appointment so as to become better acquainted with ING, particular topics and his/her role as a Supervisory Board member.
-In addition, ING organises annual regular knowledge days for Supervisory Board members to acquire additional in-depth knowledge regarding relevant developments for the bank and the financial sector and various relevant and accurate topics are being discussed as part of the Permanent Education programme.
-Details on the most relevant topics that were discussed during Supervisory Board meetings and during Knowledge days can be found in the 'Supervisory Board' Chapter of the 2018 Annual Report.
+ING's function in society and the interests of all stakeholders are taken into account by the Supervisory Board when performing its duties.
+Each Supervisory Board member follows a tailor-made introduction programme after his/her appointment so as to become better acquainted with ING, its stakeholders and context, particular topics and his/her role as a Supervisory Board member.
+In addition, ING organises regular knowledge/educational days for Supervisory Board members to acquire additional indepth knowledge of relevant developments for the bank and the financial sector in general.
+Also various relevant topics are being discussed as part of the boards' Permanent Education programme.
+Details on the most relevant topics that were discussed during Supervisory Board meetings and during knowledge/educational days can be found in the 'Supervisory Board' chapter of the 2019 Annual Report.

-As a standard practice, proposals to the Supervisory Board must address at least two elements:
+As a standard practice, proposals to the Supervisory Board must address at least three elements:

-the impact the proposal may have on customers and other (internal/external) stakeholders.
-It must be explained how the customer's interests have been taken into account in the consideration of all interests involved in the bank and must clarify what the estimated impact of a proposal will be; and • the strategic fit.
-It must explain how the proposal will help ING to deliver on its purpose of "Empowering people to stay a step ahead in life and in business" with the four transparent promises to our customer (clear and easy, anytime anywhere, empower, keep getting better).
+- The considered alternatives, key risks and challenges of the proposal.
+It must explain what the anticipated pros/cons and potential mitigating measures are; - The impact the proposal may have on customers and other (internal/external) stakeholders.
+It must explain how the customer's interests have been taken into account in the consideration of all interests involved in the bank and must clarify what the estimated impact of a proposal will be; and - The strategic fit.
+It must explain how the proposal will help ING to deliver on its purpose of 'Empowering people to stay a step ahead in life and in business' with the four transparent promises to our customer (clear and easy, anytime anywhere, empower, keep getting better).